Skip to content

 March 8, 2018, Pearse Lyons, the Irish-born Kentucky billionaire who founded the international agribusiness and beverage giant Alltech, died at age 73.
 Pearse and his wife, Deirdre, started the company in their Lexington garage.

-March 8, 2021, for the 1st time in a year, Lexington students returned to middle and high schools where they practiced virus protocols.
+March 8, 2021, for the 1st time in a year, Lexington students returned to middle and high schools and practiced virus protocols.
 These included temperature checking, masks, desk shields if requested, contact tracing, wiping desks, and SOP for students entering and leaving classes.

 March 8, 2022, Russia, Russia, Russia; the xenophobia continued as America built its case for war.
-President J. Biden announced America would stop importing Russian goods while closer to home, we learned that the state’s public pensions had $62 million invested in the foreign country-Russia.
+President J. Biden announced Uncle Sam would stop importing Russian goods while closer to home, we learned that the state’s public pensions had $62 million invested the former Soviet Union.

-On March 8, 2023, following a comprehensive investigation, the Justice Department announced the Louisville Metro Police Department (LMPD) and the Louisville/Jefferson County Metro Government (Louisville Metro) engaged in a pattern or practice of conduct that violated the U.S. Constitution and federal law.
+On March 8, 2023, following a comprehensive investigation, the Justice Department announced the Louisville Metro Police Department (LMPD) and the Louisville County Metro Government engaged in a pattern of conduct that violated the U.S. Constitution and federal law.
 Specifically, the Justice Department found that LMPD:

  Conducted searches based on invalid warrants;